BarWanunu/ex2/README.md

 ## Getting start-
-first of all before we will explain about our project, you need to clone the repository and also install the dependencies please write the next line:\n git clone https://github.com/BarWanunu/ex2 cd npm install now you can start and see our App by writing to the termianl this line: npm start
+first of all before we will explain about our project, you need to clone the repository and also install the dependencies please write the next line: git clone https://github.com/BarWanunu/ex2 cd npm install now you can start and see our App by writing to the termianl this line: npm start

-Our project:\n
+## Our project-
 Signin page- the first page while running the app, for this part of the project we have only one user (hard coded) for siging in.